geduldig/TwitterAPI/README.md

 	> python -m TwitterAPI.cli -e statuses/filter -p track=zzz -f screen_name text

-If you do not include the -field (-f) option cly.y prints the entire JSON response object.
+If you do not include the -field (-f) option cly.py prints the entire JSON response object.
 To print just fields of interest add one or more field names after -field.

 ### Installation ###